oddlama/autokernel/docs/configuration/directives.rst

 Configuration Directives
 ========================

-This is a collection of all configuration directives.
+This is a documentation of all configuration directives.

 global
 ------